 • weakness and fatigue;

-• a feeling of numbness of the skin of the face or trunk may develop;
+• a feeling of numbness in the skin of the face or torso may develop;

-• one of the common signs of tick-borne encephalitis is various variants of radicular pain, in other words, unrelated pain appears along the nerves extending from the spinal cord - in the arms, legs, shoulders and other parts;
+• One of the common signs of tick-borne encephalitis is various variants of radicular pain, in other words, unrelated pain appears along the nerves extending from spinal cord- in the arms, legs, shoulders and other areas;

-• already at this stage of tick-borne encephalitis, mental disorders are possible, when an absolutely healthy person begins to behave unusually.
+• already at this stage of tick-borne encephalitis are possible mental disorders when absolutely healthy man starts to behave unusually.

 From the moment the tick-borne encephalitis virus enters the blood, the symptoms of the disease become more pronounced.

-During examination of a person, the doctor discovers the following changes in the condition:
+During an examination of a person, the doctor detects the following changes in the condition:

-• in the acute period of tick-borne encephalitis, the face, skin of the neck and body are reddened, the eyes are injected (hyperemic);
+• V acute period tick-borne encephalitis, the face, skin of the neck and body are reddened, the eyes are injected (hyperemic);

-• blood pressure decreases, the heartbeat becomes rare, changes appear on the cardiogram, indicating a violation of conduction;
+• arterial pressure decreases, the heartbeat becomes rare, changes appear on the cardiogram indicating conduction disturbances;

-• during the height of tick-borne encephalitis, breathing becomes more frequent and shortness of breath appears at rest, sometimes doctors register signs of developing pneumonia;
+• during the height of tick-borne encephalitis, breathing quickens and shortness of breath appears at rest, sometimes doctors record signs of developing pneumonia;

-• the tongue is coated with a white coating, as with a lesion of the digestive system, bloating and constipation appear.
+• the tongue is covered with a white coating, as if affected digestive system, bloating and constipation appear.

-Depending on the location of the pathogen in the central nervous system of a person, various symptoms of the course of the disease may appear.
+Depending on the location of the pathogen in the human central nervous system, various symptoms course of the disease.
 An experienced manifestation specialist can guess which area of the nervous system has been attacked by the virus.

 Diagnostics

-The diagnosis of tick-borne encephalitis, as a rule, is delayed due to the blurred initial clinical picture.
-Patients in the first days of the disease complain of general symptoms, so the doctor directs the person to general clinical examinations.
+Diagnosis of tick-borne encephalitis, as a rule, is delayed due to the blurred initial clinical picture.
+In the first days of the disease, patients complain of general symptoms, so the doctor refers the person for general clinical examinations.

-What can be found in a general blood test?
-The level of neutrophils in the blood rises and the ESR (erythrocyte sedimentation rate) is accelerated.
-It is already possible to suspect about brain damage.
-Along with this, there is a decrease in glucose in the blood test, and protein appears in the urine.
-But on the basis of only these analyzes, it is still difficult to conclude about the presence of any disease.
+What can you find in general analysis blood?
+The level of blood neutrophils increases and ESR (erythrocyte sedimentation rate) accelerates.
+You can already suspect brain damage.
+At the same time, there is a decrease in glucose in blood tests, and protein appears in the urine.
+But based on these tests alone, it is still difficult to draw a conclusion about the presence of any disease.

 Other research methods help to finally determine the diagnosis.

-1. The virological method for detecting tick-borne encephalitis is the detection or isolation of the virus from the blood or cerebrospinal fluid during the first week of the disease, followed by infection of laboratory mice.
+1. The virological method for detecting tick-borne encephalitis is the detection or isolation of the virus from the blood or cerebrospinal fluid during the first week of illness, followed by infection of laboratory mice.

-2. More accurate and rapid serological blood tests RSC, ELISA, RPGA, take paired blood serum of a sick person with an interval of 2-3 weeks.
+2. More accurate and faster serological studies blood RSK, ELISA, RPGA, paired blood sera of a sick person are taken with an interval of 2–3 weeks.

-Recovery from tick-borne encephalitis can be lengthy for several months.
+Recovery from tick-borne encephalitis can take several months.

-The European form of the disease is an exception, cure occurs quickly without minimal residual effects, but late initiation of treatment can complicate the disease and in 1–2% of cases is fatal.
+The European form of the disease is an exception; cure occurs quickly without minimal residual effects, but untimely initiation of treatment can complicate the disease and in 1–2% of cases leads to fatal outcome.

 As for other forms of the disease, the prognosis here is not so favorable.
 The fight against the consequences sometimes lasts from three weeks to four months.